scootercmu/MinecraftModding/CustomCreativeTab.md

 }
 ```

 Our next step is to create an Instance of our class.
-We will put this above our constructor and feel free to change the name inside the quotations from *"examplemod"*.
+We will put this above our constructor and feel free to change the name inside the quotations from *"examplemod"* to anything with registry name convention.

 ```java
 public static CreativeModeTab INSTANCE = new ModTab("examplemod");